This article applies to Identity Panel version 5.x. For instructions regarding older versions see articles prefixed LEGACY.

 - Custom URL SPNs (Recommended)

 If you are using custom URLs to access Identity Panel, you will need to create HTTP/* SPNs to allow kerberos authentication to function.
+SPNs can be configured automatically by the Identity Panel setup utility if it is executed by a user with domain privileges.
 If using the default application pool account the SPN should be registered for the server.
 If using an H/A custom domain account (see below), you should register the SPN for that account.
 For example:

 setpsn -A HTTP/identitypanel.mycompany.com MYDOMAIN\server$

-- Update Robo 3TDownload and install the latest version of Robo 3T at https://www.robomongo.org/download
+- Install Robo 3T (Optional) Download and install the latest version of Robo 3T at https://www.robomongo.org/download for GUI interaction with MongoDB

 For a high availability installation you will need to configure the following additional items: